 Switch between different themes in your store

-If you click the 'Theme' setting shown above, a dropdown menu will appear and you'll see a list of themes that have been added to your online store.
+If you click the 'Theme:' dropdown shown above, a menu will appear and you'll see a list of themes that have been added to your online store.
 When you select a theme, Meteor will automatically inject its code into the theme you selected.
 However, the app will not remove its code from the previously selected theme unless you use the app's Liquid uninstall tool.

-You can also change the selected theme using the 'Change theme' page (direct link here), which can be accessed using the options menu found at the top right of the app admin:
+You can also change the selected theme using the 'Theme' page (direct link here), which can be accessed using the left sidebar:

-Note: Any paid theme that is currently in "trial" mode will not be available in Meteor.
-Once you purchase the paid theme you will be able to select the theme -- just like you would for any other theme 👍
+Note: Any premium Shopify theme that is currently in a trial status will not be available in Meteor.
+Once you purchase a premium theme you will be able to select the paid theme -- just like you would for any other theme 👍

 Using Meteor on multiple themes at once